alf-p-steinbach/Wrapped-stdlib/README.md

 ![Winnie the pooh](images/personalized_greeting.take_1.colorized.annotated.png)

-You can apply the *stdlib* console i/o fix just by including the `<stdlib/fix/console_io.hpp>` header.
+You can apply the Wrapped stdlib console i/o fix just by including the `<stdlib/fix/console_io.hpp>` header.
 And you can do that in the compiler invocation, as a **forced include**.
 I.e. there’s no need to edit the existing source code.

 With g++ the `-include` option gives a forced include (with MSVC the corresponding option is `/FI`):